allmaps/allmaps/apps/cli/README.md

 | allmaps annotation generate
 ```

-If you have a directory containing multiple Georef Annotations, you can run:
+If you have a directory containing multiple Georeference Annotations, you can run:

 ```bash
 cat *.json | allmaps annotation generate
 ```

-If you're running MacOS, you can use [pbcopy](https://osxdaily.com/2007/03/05/manipulating-the-clipboard-from-the-command-line/) to copy the generated Georef Annotation to your clipboard:
+If you're running MacOS, you can use [pbcopy](https://osxdaily.com/2007/03/05/manipulating-the-clipboard-from-the-command-line/) to copy the generated Georeference Annotation to your clipboard:

 ```bash
 cat *.json | allmaps annotation generate | pbcopy